kontext-app/apt.fyi/README.md

 ## Development

-### How to get scores for the most active Aptos users
+### How to get scores for the most active Aptos users, using Nodit Indexer

   1. Check the [explorer](https://aptos-explorer.xangle.io/blocks/228872725/block) for a blockheight that's about a day old, and curl this to get the "first_version":
   ```